sarahwonago/SimplePersonalBlogAPI/README.md

 {
     "title": "First Article",
     "tags": "#new",
-    "body": "This is my First article"
+    "body": "This is my First article",
+    "featured": true
 }

 ```